 Austin joined Watsi on August 21st, 2014.
-Seven years ago, Austin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Eight years ago, Austin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Austin's most recent donation traveled 8,500 miles to support Grayson, a young toddler from Kenya, to fund corrective surgery for his birth condition.

 Austin has funded healthcare for 76 patients in 12 countries.